 Columbia University has contracted with Learfield Licensing, which monitors and works to ensure consistency, compliance and quality of our logos and marks.
-Learfield provides full license managment services to more than 560 colleges and universities, athletic converences and special properties nationwide.
+Learfield provides full license management services to more than 560 colleges and universities, athletic conferences and special properties nationwide.

 Reproduction of any images, word marks, designs or other branded items may not be used without a written contract from or express consent of an authorized Columbia University representative.

 All artwork approvals and re-print requests must be submitted by e-mail to Honey Sue Fishman in either a .PDF or .JPEG format.
 When submitting graphics, please include the following information: